adaviladev/bowling/README.md

 # Setup
 1. Install Vagrant/Homestead by following the [Laravel installation documentation](https://laravel.com/docs/5.6)
 2. `vagrant up`
-3. Checkout and branch out form `staging` by running the following commands:
+3. Checkout and branch form `staging` by running the following commands:
     ```
     git checkout staging
     git branch feature/<your-feature>
     ```

 ## Coding Standard
-- Your code must conform to the PSR-1/PSR-2 standard.
+- Your code must comply with the local `phpcs.xml` and `tslint.json` files.
 - All tests must pass before making a PR.
 - All method parameters must have type hints